shivpratapsinghpanwar/KrishiDisha.ai/Readme.md

 # 🌟Make Sure You Read all Instructions :

-##### This code is fully funcional web app which is already deployed in heroku cloud server
+##### This code is fully funcional web app which is already deployed in heroku cloud server and i did not attached model due to storage of memory.

 ##### You have install requirements.txt for run this code in your pc